Committee of Adjustment

 - a person who asked, in writing, to receive notice of the decision.

-An appeal to the O.M.B. is a serious matter requiring considerable time, effort and, in some cases, expense on the part of everyone involved.
-A hearing can be as brief as a couple of hours if it involves few witnesses and only one or two planning issues.
-But in more complex situations involving a number of adversaries, the hearing could stretch out over several days, sometimes even weeks.
+An appeal to the L.P.A.T is a serious matter requiring considerable time, effort and, in some cases, expense on the part of everyone involved.

 Minor Variance or Permission